Free energy of the gas of spin 1/2 fermions beyond the second order and the Stoner phase transition: Abstract

-Instead of completing the order $(k_{\rm F}R)^3$ corrections to the free energy which would allow to investigate in more details the thermal profile of the Stoner phase transition to the ordered state induced by truly repulsive spin independent two-body potentials $V_{\rm pot}$ which necessarily give rise to the parameters $a_1$ and $r_0$ of comparable magnitude to that of $a_0$ (all $\sim R)$, we in this paper profit from the possibility provided by the simpler structure of the terms of the expansion generated by the imaginary time formalism and resum to all orders in $k_{\rm F}a_0$ not only the contributions to the temperature-dependent free energy $F$ of the particle-particle ring diagrams (done for zero temperature in the papers \cite{He1,He2,He3}) but also of the particle-hole ring diagrams.
+In this paper, instead of completing the order $(k_{\rm F}R)^3$ correction to the free energy (which would allow to investigate in more detail the thermal profile of the Stoner phase transition to the ordered state induced by truly repulsive spin-independent two-body potetials $V_{\rm pot}$ which necessarily give rise to the parameters $a_1$ and $r_0$ of comparable magnitude to that of $a_0$), we profit from the possibility provided by the simpler structure of the terms of the expansion generated by the imaginary time formalism and resum to all orders in $k_{\rm F}a_0$ not only the contributions to the temperature-dependent free energy $F$ of the particle-particle ring diagrams (done for zero temperature in Refs. \cite{He1,He2,He3}) but also of the particle-hole ring diagrams.
+The thermodynamic potential obtained in this way is most probably the free energy of the system of fermionic atoms in a metastable state on the BEC side of the Feshbach resonance and can therefore serve to study its properties.

-Including in the free energy $F(T,V,N,P)$ only the resummed contribution of the particle-particle ring diagrams we recover for $T=0$ the results of the works \cite{He1,He3} and can show how they are modified at nonzero temperatures not exceeding the Fermi temperature (we expect that the results obtained within the effective field theory should be valid for temperatures in this range).
-However as we show, inclusion of the contribution of the resummed particle-hole diagrams changes the situation drastically: the phase transition to the ordered state simply disappears (the minimum of $F$ is at $P=0$ for all values of the parameter $k_{\rm F}a_0$ and all temperatures).
-This is a somewhat surprising result and we comment on its possible meaning in the Conclusions.
+Including in the free energy $F(T,V,N,P)$ only the resummed contribution of the particle-particle ring diagrams we recover for $T=0$ the results of the works \cite{He1,He3} and can study how they are modified at nonzero temperatures not exceeding the Fermi temperature (we expect that the results obtained within the effective field theory should be valid for temperatures in this range).
+However we find that the inclusion of the contribution of the resummed particle-hole diagrams changes the situation drastically: the phase transition to the ordered state simply disappears (the minimum of $F$ is at $P=0$ for all values of the parameter $k_{\rm F}a_0$ and all temperatures).
+This is a somewhat surprising result and we comment on its possible meaning for the problem of itinerant ferromagnetism in system of cold gases in the Conclusions.

 0.5cm

 { \bf 2.
 The formalism} 0.3cm